-The marketing focus is on enhancing the brand, retaining and acquiring customers and demonstrating the benefits of propane over electricity, natural gas and heating oil.
+Marketing's focus is on enhancing the brand, retaining and acquiring customers and demonstrating the benefits of propane over electricity, natural gas and heating oil.

-In 2021, Canadian Propane Distribution continued to focus on online marketing efforts and digital advantage.
-Online subscriptions and activity on mySUPERIORTM residential and business portals and mobile app continues to grow allowing customers to track propane consumption, order fuel and pay bills online.
+In 2022, Canadian Propane Distribution continued to focus on digital marketing efforts and Superior's competitive digital value proposition.
+Registration and customer engagement on the mySUPERIORTM residential and business portals and mobile app continues to grow allowing more customers to track propane consumption, order fuel deliveries and pay bills online.

-Adoption and promotion of SMART TankTM wireless tank sensors continue to grow allowing improvement in delivery efficiencies and overall customer experience.
+Adoption and promotion of automatic delivery and SMART TankTM wireless tank sensors continued through 2022, allowing ongoing improvements in delivery efficiencies and overall customer experience.
 Wireless sensors are standard with new customer sign-ups and plans to increase the roll-out of wireless sensors to existing customers continue.